Teslagrad: Release

 The game was released on Steam on 13 December 2013, on Nintendo eShop for the Wii U on 11 September 2014, and on PlayStation Store for the PlayStation 3 and PlayStation 4 on 3 December 2014 in Europe.
 The North American PSN Store release date for the PlayStation 3 and PlayStation 4 was scheduled on 27 January 2015, but was postponed on the day of the release.
 The retail version, published by Soedesco, was released in France, Germany, Italy, and Spain on 3 December 2014, and in UK on 30 January 2015.
 The PlayStation Vita version was announced on 27 February 2014, but since then no exact date was given.
 The game was also released digitally in Japan on 18 February 2015, with an update to the Steam version that added Japanese language.
 An Xbox One version was announced at the end of February 2016 with the release date of 9 March 2016.

 A version for Android and iOS has been released on 8 November 2018.

 Sequel

 A sequel, Teslagrad 2, was announced in September 2020.
+In addition to a remastered version of the 2013 original game, the sequel was released in April 2023 for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.